-16.8 Health, wellbeing and support to study appeals
+6.8 Support to study appeals

 You may appeal against a decision to suspend you by emailing appeals@bournemouth.ac.uk within ten working days of the letter confirming the suspension.
 An Appeals Panel will review the appeal and will write to you with the decision.
 This decision is final and there can be no further appeal within BU.